drxeno02/AIOMiner/README.md

 You are better than batch files...you know it..I know it

+Release Alpha 005 - November 29th 2017
+* Change the name of the project to AIOMiner (All In One Miner)
+* Added Multiple Coins (ZenCash,Komodo,Mona,Hush)
+* Updated CCMiner to versionb 2.2.2
+* Added a Backup/Import for settings
+* All MH/s show up inside of the application for EWBF and CCMiner
+* You can now change the currency of the price the coins are being displayed in
+* Added E-Mail settings to show you how to SMS
+* Allowed you to edit the Idle settings (You pick your own countdown)
+* Enabled a Scheudle Setting (You can set a daily coin you want to mine, changes at Midnight)
+* Improved the monitoring of your mining
+* Fixed a few issues where you couldn't set the pool to be your main pool

 Release Alpha 004 -
 * Implemented coutdown of idle mining on the start button